ssadler/hoek/specs/bet.md

     (shiftL posb (length brancha) .|. posa, brancha ++ branchb)
 ```

 We're not really worried about if or when the block merkle root is encountered.
 Just that we can use the merkle branch to go from the txid to to the MOM.
-The merkle branch is a list of node hashes, plus a varint.
-The bits of the varint correspond to the hashes in the list, and specify whether the node is left or right.
-Side note: the bits of the varint are actually equivalent to the index of the transaction in the block!
-Science!!

 ```haskell